-The ECLC classrooms are located in the Roosevelt Elementary School and in the Kindergarten wing of the facility.
-They use a shared bathroom.
-ECLC students often have opportunity to walk through the elementary school for an activity break when they can not go outside for play time due to weather.
+The ECLC classrooms are located in the Cherokee Elementary School.
+ECLC students often have the opportunity to walk through the elementary school for an activity break when they can not go outside for play time due to weather.
 These are opportunities to familiarize them with the layout of the school and let them "see" how the older students work and learn.
 In the spring of the year, Kindergarten teachers visit the preschool classrooms and the preschool students visit our Kindergarten classrooms.